buzzer4mornin/AI-PacManGame/README.md

 This version of Ms. Pac-Man vs. Ghosts works with Java 11, 12, or 13, and probably older Java versions as well.

-The sources include .project files for Eclipse.
-You should easily be able to load them into Eclipse, IntelliJ, or Visual Studio Code, all of which understand the Eclipse .project file format.
+The sources include.project files for Eclipse.You should easily be able to load them into Eclipse, IntelliJ, or Visual Studio Code, all of which understand the Eclipse .project file format.

 ## Playing the game